rigr/PedalinoMini/README.md

 ## Features

 - Support for digital foot switches (momentary or latch), analog expression pedals and jog wheels (rotary encoders)
-- 6 controllers ports.
+- 6 controller ports.
 One controller port can support up to 6 indipendent switches for a total of 36 switches.
 - 20 banks
-- 3 user profiles
+- 3 user profiles (A, B and C)
 - 16 sequences of 10 steps each
 - Each port can connect 1 expression pedal or 1 jog wheel or up to 6 foot switches via a resitors ladder (TC HELICON Switch-6).
 - MIDI output via AppleMIDI (also known as RTP-MIDI) or ipMIDI via Wi-Fi